hartwigmedical/hmftools/purity-ploidy-estimator/README.md

 GcContent | 0.4351 | Proportion of segment that is G or C MinStart | 1 | Minimum start location of this segment if there is any uncertainty.
 MaxStart | 1 | Maximum start location of this segment if there is any uncertainty.
+MinorAllelePloidy | 0.8165 | Ploidy of minor allele adjusted for purity MajorAllelePloidy | 2.0076 | Ploidy of major allele adjusted for purity

 ### CIRCOS Output